DJ LeMahieu Preview, Player Props: Yankees vs. Brewers

 DJ LeMahieu At The Plate

-- LeMahieu enters this game on a four-game hitting streak.
-During his last outings, he's hitting .263 with one homer.

-- LeMahieu has reached base via a hit in 81 games this year (of 118 played), and had multiple hits in 20 of those games.
+- LeMahieu has picked up a hit in 81 of 119 games this year, with multiple hits 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.